bioinfo-ut/cRegions/README.md

 # cRegions

-##Using cRegions scripts in command-line interface
+## Using cRegions scripts in command-line interface
 * Make sure you have Python (support for both 2+ and 3+), PERL and R installed

-### 1) Conversion of protein sequence alignments into the corresponding codon-based DNA alignments using pal2nal (author Mikita Suyama, more information at http://www.bork.embl.de/pal2nal)
+### Conversion of protein sequence alignments into the corresponding codon-based DNA alignments using pal2nal (author Mikita Suyama, more information at http://www.bork.embl.de/pal2nal)

 Usage:
 perl  pal2nal.pl  protein.aln  nucleotide.fasta [options]